 In blocks A and B, the speeded two-choice target identification task will be followed by a PAS.
 The response modality will be a vocal response into a microphone that is positioned in front of the chin rest.
 Participants will be required to assess how well they perceived the prime by speaking the associated number of the chosen label.

-In block A, the high complexity condition, there will be four PAS items to choose from (0, 1, 2 and 3), and in block B, the low complexity condition, there will be two (0 and 1).
-In block C and D, the main task is the same, but participants will be asked to respond to the prime's visibility assessment by pressing the digit keys from 1 to 4, which are covered by stickers, showing the numbers 0 to 3.
-In block C, the high complexity condition, there will be again four PAS items the participant can chose from, and in block D, the low complexity condition, there will be two items.
+In block A, the high-complexity condition, participants will have to use the PAS with four items to choose from (0, 1, 2 and 3), and in block B, the low-complexity condition, they will be required to use the dichotomous subjective measure (0 and 1).
+In block C and D, the main task is the same, but participants will be asked to respond to the prime's visibility assessment by pressing keys on the keyboard.
+The numbers 1 to 4 will be covered by stickers so as to show 0 to 3.
+In block C, the high-complexity condition, again the PAS will be used, and in block D, the low-complexity condition, the dichotomous subjective measure.

 Block E is the single-task condition and participants will be required to complete only the speeded two-choice identification task.
 The order of blocks will be randomized for each participant as to avoid order effects.